 ACT for FXTAS- Getting ready for clinical trials in Fragile X Tremor Ataxia Syndrome

-Fragile X-associated Tremor/Ataxia Syndrome (FXTAS) is a rare, inherited, X-linked, late-onset, progressive neurodegenerative disease characterized by intention tremor, cerebellar gait ataxia, parkinsonism, and cognitive decline.
-Although there are no proven treatments for FXTAS, ongoing studies demonstrate that therapeutic strategies will be available soon in the form of antisense oligonucleotides (ASOs) that target the repeat-containing mRNA, agents that suppress cellular stress cascades, and molecules that lower neuroinflammation and reduce repeat associated non-AUG (RAN) translation.
+Fragile X-associated Tremor/Ataxia Syndrome (FXTAS) is a progressive late-onset neurodegenerative disease characterized by action tremor, cerebellar gait ataxia, parkinsonism, and cognitive decline.
+There are currently no approved treatments for FXTAS.
+However, ongoing studies in the Todd lab and elsewhere aim to develop therapeutic strategies for FXTAS based on antisense oligonucleotides (ASOs) that target the repeat-containing mRNA, agents that suppress cellular stress cascades, and small molecules that lower neuroinflammation and reduce repeat associated non-AUG (RAN) translation.
 However, without fully validated fit-for-purpose clinical outcome assessments (COAs) and sensitive markers of treatment response, these future pivotal trials may not come to fruition and fail to provide conclusive, clinically meaningful, and impactful results for this devastating and rare disorder.
 To this end, this project seeks to validate key clinical tools needed to perform future successful clinical trials.
+Currently underway at the University of Michigan, Rush University in Chicago, and the University of California at Davis.
+Reach out to our coordinator Teresa Scerbak or Peter Todd if you are interested in participating!

 N=1 Therapy Development at the University of Michigan

 1 in 10 people in the world suffer from a “rare” genetic disease.
 Until now, people with genetic conditions faced limited or no options for diagnosis and treatment.
 Now there is hope.
 Genetic diseases have a discoverable root cause, a mutation in a gene.
-Knowing the cause of a disease makes it treatable, because we have tools now that can precisely and specifically fix mutated genes.
+Over the past decade, medicine has developed modular tools that can precisely and specifically fix mutated genes or bypass the dysfunction caused by mutations.
 Learning how to treat genetic disease systematically and precisely is a gateway to treating more common diseases with unknown origins.
-UM has the expertise to be a leader in this new way of treating disease.
-We envision a world where genomic testing performed at or before the onset of symptoms allows for rapid individualized gene-targeted therapy design, production, and delivery in the order of months in patients with otherwise untreatable conditions.
+At Michigan, we envision a world where genomic testing performed at or before the onset of symptoms allows for rapid individualized gene-targeted therapy design, production, and delivery in the order of months in patients with otherwise untreatable conditions.
 This vision is not a fantasy, but a reality we can begin realizing right now by implementing existing tools, engaging key stakeholders, and bridging the gap between infrastructures that are already in place or rapidly coming online.
-Our initiative brings together physicians, scientists, ethicists, faculty from the Ross School of Business, public health experts, and our patients to transform how the University of Michigan will practice medicine in the 21st century and beyond.